algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 #### legend

-First things first, you should probably use a legend, unless you are a legend yourself and don't need one and can use the following:
+First things first, you should probably use a legend, unless you are a legend yourself and don't need one...
+In which case you can use the following:

 {% method %}
 {% sample lang="gnuplot" %}